Find forms for proceedings in the Probate and Family Court.

 Parents getting divorced must attend a parent education program

 Everyone has the right to use a name they choose as long as it isn’t done in fraud or for illegal reasons.

-There are a variety of resources available for litigants seeking legal guidance and professionals offering services.
+There are a variety of resources available for litigants looking for legal guidance and professionals offering services.

 Alimony is court-ordered support paid by one spouse to the other for a period of time after a divorce.

 An annulment is when the court declares that you were never legally married.